cvat-ai/cvat/cvat/apps/documentation/user_guide.md

 ## 9. Annotation with Auto Segmentation

-Used to create a polygon automatically.
+Used to create a polygon semi-automatically.
 Before starting, you have to be sure that ``Auto Segmentation`` is selected.

 ![](static/documentation/images/image114.jpg)

 Press ``N`` for entering drawing mode.
 Now you can start annotating the necessary area.
 Press ``N`` again for finishing marking an area.
 A shape must consist of 4 points minimum.
 You can set a fixed number of points in the field "poly shape size", then drawing will be stopped automatically.
 You can zoom in/out (when scrolling the mouse wheel) and move (when clicking the mouse wheel and moving the mouse) while drawing.
-At the end of Auto Segmentation, a shape is created and you can work with it as a Polygon.
+At the end of Auto Segmentation, a shape is created and you can work with it as a polygon.

 ![](static/documentation/images/gif009.gif)